-LyondellBasell Quickly Advances Towards its 2030 Global Renewable Electricity Target
+LyondellBasell Quickly Advances Towards Its 2030 Global Renewable Electricity Target

-ROTTERDAM, Netherlands and HOUSTON, Feb.
-2, 2023 /PRNewswire/ -- LyondellBasell announced today it has signed the first two European renewable electricity power purchase agreements (PPAs) and two additional PPAs in the United States.
+ROTTERDAM, NETHERLANDS and HOUSTON, TX / ACCESSWIRE / February 8, 2023 / LyondellBasell announced it has signed the first two European renewable electricity power purchase agreements (PPAs) and two additional PPAs in the United States.
 The combined additional contracts represent a total of approximately 560 megawatts (MW) of renewable energy capacity.
 LyondellBasell has now signed eight PPA agreements and achieved over half of its 2030 target to procure a minimum of 50 percent of global electricity from renewable sources.
 These PPAs will generate over 2.6 million megawatt hours (MWh) of renewable electricity annually and reduce LyondellBasell's scope 2 emissions by nearly 1 million metric tons of carbon emissions, equivalent to the emissions associated with the annual electricity consumption of more than 370,000 homes.

 "Decarbonizing the electricity supply through purchasing renewable electricity is crucial to meet LyondellBasell's 2030 and 2050 net zero greenhouse gas emissions targets," said Willemien Terpstra, LyondellBasell Vice President, Decarbonization.
 "These renewable electricity contracts cover nearly one-third of our 2020 baseline electricity consumption.
 This demonstrates tangible progress towards our overall objective to reduce our scope 1 and 2 emissions by 42% by 2030, relative to a 2020 baseline."